aptech/docs/docs/CR-getgausshome.rst

 Remarks
 -------

-getGAUSSHome can be used to load and save files in directories that are relative to the GAUSS installation directory without knowing its exact location ahead of time.
+:func:`getGAUSSHome` can be used to load and save files in directories that are relative to the GAUSS installation directory without knowing its exact location ahead of time.
 This can help to make programs that will run on multiple computers, using different paths without any changes to the